 Nearby in the eponymous neighbouring palazzo, Byron lived a particularly dissolute life between 1817 and 1819.
 His biographer Peter Quennell describes his life there: "...among his horde of quarrelsome servants and grasping mistresses, [it] suggests a bohemianism verging on extreme disorder".

-We finish our day with a symphonic concert directed by Giuseppe Mengoli at Teatro La Fenice.
+We finish our day with the opera performance either at Teatro La Fenice or at Teatro Malibran.
 (Overnight

 Venice) BL